UNSW-Bioinformatics/website/content/_index.md

       text: |
         <br>

         The **Bioinformatics and Computational Biology Research Group** has been a center of excellence for bioinformatics research, teaching, and practice since its founding in 2023.
+Our team comprises of multiple groups who are passionate about bioinformatics and computational biology.
+We are involved in a number of research projects (links), and offer projects for both honors students (link) and post-graduate students (links).
+We are key contact people for the Bioinformatics Degree at UNSW (link to teaching), and are happy to speak at external events (e.g., high school and career events).
+    design:
+      view: card
+      columns: '2'

   - block: collection
     content:
-      title: Latest News
+      title: Research Areas
       subtitle:
       text:
       count: 5